Real-Skill/javascript-tasks/README.md

 ### _.multiply

-Multiply two numbers.
+It multiplies two numbers.

 ### _.round

-Computes number rounded to precision.
+It computes a number rounded to precision.

 ### _.subtract

-Subtract two numbers.
+It subtracts two numbers.

 ### _.sum

-Computes the sum of the values in array.
+It computes the sum of the values in array.

 ### _.sumBy